College of Public Health Student Research Scholarship Application Guidelines for the 2014-2015 Academic Year

 - Signature form must be complete and delivered with the hard copies.

 - Questions?
-Feel free to contact Ellen Kent, MPH, CPH, Coordinator, Student Research Grants at email@example.com , 813-974-6622, or room 2150H at the COPH, and she will be happy to help you!
+Feel free to contact Ellen Kent, MPH, CPH, Coordinator, Student Research Grants at firstname.lastname@example.org , 813-974-6622, or room 1058 of the new USF Health Shared Student Services Center, The WELL.

 The Application and Review Process: